warren-fisher/daltimetable/README.md

 - Search by location / professor
 - Add the ability to compare schedules with your friends in a 'compare' mode

 ## Bugs to fix
 - Class names not fitting properly within class 'box'
+- Size of text (glitched when fullscreen)
+- Responsiveness (how to get the schedule img to be responsive)
+- Accessibility (is it even possible?)

 ## Dependancies
 Dependancies are incomplete.
 Planning to fix later